wolandark/BASH_Scripts_For_Everyone/README.md

-# BASH_Scripts_For_Everyone
+# BASHScripts For Everyone
-A collection of BASH scripts that might benefit all *nix users
+## A collection of BASH scripts that might benefit all *nix users

 - aur : A script tp search the AUR with w3m terminal browser